sbowl001/Sprint-Challenge--Algorithms/Short-Answer/Algorithms_Answers.md

     while (a < n * n * n):
       a = a + n * n
 ```
-I think this is O(n^3) as it grows exponentionally as per line 8
+I think this is O(n) as it grows exponentionally as per line 8  / line 9

 ```
 b)  sum = 0